HTRAX/htrax-token/docs/contracts/HTRAXTokenSale.md

 ## Parameters:

-- `wallet`: address from where tokens need to be released
+- `account`: wallet address from where tokens need to be released

 # Function `getDiscountDetails(uint256 totalAmount) → uint256 discountedAmount` {#HTRAXTokenSale-getDiscountDetails-uint256-}